Healthcare practices must practice effective physician reputation management to succeed in today’s climate.

 What you don’t know CAN hurt you

 Not knowing what’s online about your practice doesn’t mean that information can’t hurt you.
-In fact, if you don’t know about those negative reviews and how to respond, patients may assume you don’t care about delivering a quality experience.
+In fact, if you don’t know about those negative reviews and how to even respond to reviews, patients may assume you don’t care about delivering a quality experience.

 Most people who leave negative reviews are disgruntled in some way.
 Working hard to provide each patient has a positive experience can help reduce the negative reviews you’re getting online.